 Relationship of sediment load to sediment budget

-We use the measured sediment yield at three location to quantify the in-stream sediment budget.
-Other components of sediment budgets include channel erosion, or channel and floodplain deposition (Walling and Collins, 2008).
+We use the measured sediment yield at three locations to quantify the in-stream sediment budget.
+Other components of sediment budgets include channel erosion and or channel and floodplain deposition (Walling and Collins, 2008).
 Sediment storage and remobilization can significantly complicate the interpretation of in-stream loads, and complicate the identification of a land use signal.
 In Faga'alu, the channel bed is predominantly large volcanic cobbles and coarse gravel, with no significant patches of fine sediment.
 Upstream of the village, the valley is very narrow with no floodplain.
 In the downstream reaches of the lower watershed, where fines might deposit in the floodplain, the channel has been stabilized with cobble reinforced by fencing, so overbank flows and sediment deposition on the floodplain are not observed.
 We therefore assume that channel erosion and channel and floodplain deposition are insignificant components of the sediment budget, so the measured sediment yields at the three locations reflect differences in hillslope sediment supply.
 Minimal sediment storage also reduces the lag time between landscape disturbance and observation of sediment at the watershed outlet.

 Quantifying SSY from disturbed and undisturbed subwatersheds

-A main objective for this study was to quantify increased total SSY from Faga’alu Stream to Faga'alu Bay (SSYTOTAL) from human disturbed areas.
-Relative contributions to SSYTOTAL from undisturbed and human-disturbed areas were assessed using two approaches: 1) comparing SSY contributions from subwatersheds for each storm and the average of all storms, and 2) the Disturbance Ratio (DR).
+A main objective for this study was to quantify changes in SSY from Faga’alu Stream to Faga'alu Bay (SSYFG3) due to human activities.
+Relative contributions to SSYFG3 from undisturbed and human-disturbed areas were assessed using two approaches: 1) comparing SSY contributions from subwatersheds for each storm and the average of all storms, and 2) the Disturbance Ratio (DR).

-The percent contributions to SSYTOTAL from the UPPER and LOWER subwatersheds were calculated from SSYEV measured at FG1 and FG3 (Figure 1).
-Total SSY loading to the Bay was measured at FG3 (SSYTOTAL= SSYFG3).
-SSY from the UPPER subwatershed was measured at FG1 (SSYUPPER = SSYFG1).
+The percent contributions of UPPER and LOWER subwatersheds to SSYFG3 were calculated from SSYEV measured at FG1 and FG3 (Figure 1).
 SSY from the LOWER subwatershed was calculated as SSYLOWER=SSYFG3-SSYFG1.
 Where SSYEV data at FG2 were also available, the contributions from the quarry subwatershed (SSYLOWER_QUARRY = SSYFG2-SSYFG1), and village subwatershed (SSYLOWER_VILLAGE = SSYFG3-SSYFG2) were calculated separately.
 Land cover in the LOWER subwatershed includes both undisturbed and human-disturbed surfaces.
-To calculate SSY from the disturbed areas, SSY from undisturbed areas was estimated using the specific SSY (sSSY tons/km2) from the UPPER subwatershed multiplied by the undisturbed area in the LOWER subwatersheds:
+To calculate SSY from disturbed areas, SSY from undisturbed areas was estimated using the specific SSY (sSSY tons/km2) from the UPPER subwatershed multiplied by the undisturbed area in the LOWER subwatershed: